oac-tree/oac-tree/doc/userinterface.rst

 Updating Instruction Status
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The `UpdateInstructionStatus` method is called when the execution status of an instruction changes.
 Implement this method to handle any updates related to instruction execution.

 .. code-block:: c++

-   virtual void UpdateInstructionStatus(const Instruction* instruction) override {
+   void UpdateInstructionStatus(const Instruction* instruction) override {
        // Implement the logic for handling instruction status updates here }

 Handling Variable Updates
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 When a workspace variable receives a value update, the `VariableUpdated` method is called.
 Implement this method to handle updates related to workspace variables.

 .. code-block:: c++

-   virtual void VariableUpdated(const std::string& name, const sup::dto::AnyValue& value,
+   void VariableUpdated(const std::string& name, const sup::dto::AnyValue& value,
                                 bool connected) override {
        // Implement the logic for handling variable updates here }

 Requesting and Displaying Values
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Use the `PutValue` and `GetUserValue` methods to interact with the user for value input and output.
-Implement these methods to handle user value interactions.
+Implement these methods to handle such interactions.

 .. code-block:: c++

-   virtual bool PutValue(const sup::dto::AnyValue& value, const std::string& description) override {
+   bool PutValue(const sup::dto::AnyValue& value, const std::string& description) override {
        // Implement logic to display the value to the user return true; // Return true on successful retrieval of the value }

-   virtual bool GetUserValue(sup::dto::AnyValue& value, const std::string& description) override {
+   bool GetUserValue(sup::dto::AnyValue& value, const std::string& description) override {
        // Implement logic to request the user to input a value return true; // Return true on successful retrieval of the value }

 Requesting User Choice
 ^^^^^^^^^^^^^^^^^^^^^^

 The `GetUserChoice` method is used to request the user to choose one of the provided options.
 Implement this method to handle user choice interactions.

 .. code-block:: c++

-   virtual int GetUserChoice(const std::vector<std::string>& options,
+   int GetUserChoice(const std::vector<std::string>& options,
                              const sup::dto::AnyValue& metadata = {}) override {
        // Implement logic to present options to the user and retrieve their choice return -1; // Return the index of the chosen option or -1 if not chosen